How to Handle Common Dental Emergencies – Fairfax, VA

 Reduce Your Discomfort and Prevent Additional Damage

 In the midst of a dental emergency, you’ll feel stressed, anxious, and panicked, making it difficult to keep a cool head and act efficiently and effectively to ease your pain and prevent further damage to your mouth.
-When you contact our team at Fairfax Dental Esthetics, we’ll provide you with first-aid guidance while you’re en route to our office.
+When you contact our team at Fairfax Dental Esthetics, we’ll provide you with first-aid guidance while you’re en route to our dental office.
 That way, you won’t have to feel like you’re handling one of the most stressful situations you’ve encountered on your own.
-Here are some additional tips and tricks for oral emergencies.
+Here are some additional tips and tricks for how to handle common dental emergencies in Fairfax, VA.

 Dislodging Debris Between Teeth